 - Season the chicken generously on both sides as you add it to the pot!

 Now that you’ve made some scrumptious chicken, you might be wondering how to use it!
 No worries, we got yo’ back!

 - We love these delicious Chicken Tacos!

-- Quick and easy BBQ Chicken Wraps are super versatile and a family favorite.
+- Quick and easy barbecue chicken wraps are a family favorite.